Salinas City Elementary School District Homeless Liaison Cheryl Camany outside the Family Resource Center she runs. (Vanessa Rancaño/KQED)

 Under the law, schools have to help homeless students get equal access to an education.
 That means providing essential things students need for school, like uniforms, supplies, tutoring, transportation and food.
 But to help, schools first have to find these students.

-The state Department of Education reports about 400 districts in California have failed to identify even a single homeless student, though experts say homeless kids live in just about every community in the state.
+The state Department of Education reports about 400 local educational agencies in California have failed to identify even a single homeless student, though experts say homeless kids live in just about every community in the state.

 By contrast, Camany last year identified more than 3,300 homeless students in her district, nearly 40 percent of the entire student population.
 And she expects that number to go up this year.